irfiacre/urban-events/README.md

-# 2nd Year Project
+# Summer Web design class final Project
-# Event Management Systems
+# Event Management System

 <p>
 This project is a web app for organizing events.
 Built with PHP, MySQL, HTML, and CSS using Bootstrap Framework.